johnsaviy/tooling/README.md

-This is for test purpose - JENKINS PROJECT 1
+This is for test purpose - JENKINS PROJECT

-This is for checking trnasfer over ssh/putty1